elpy1/ssh-over-ssm/README.md

 - SSM agent must be installed on EC2 instance
 - AWS cli requires you install `session-manager-plugin` locally

-Existing instances with SSM agent already installed may require you to update the agent.
+Existing instances with SSM agent already installed may require agent updates.

 ### How it works
 You configure each of your instances in your SSH config and specify `ssm-over-ssh.sh` to be executed as a ProxyCommand with your `AWS_PROFILE` environment variable set.
 If your key is available via ssh-agent it will be used by the script, otherwise a temporary key will be created, used and destroyed on termination of the script.
-The public key is copied across to the instance using `aws send-command` and removed after 15 seconds, allowing you enough time to authenticate via SSH.
+The public key is copied across to the instance using `aws ssm send-command` and then the SSH session is initiated through SSM using `aws ssm start-session` (with document `AWS-StartSSHSession`), allowing you to establish a connection.
+The public key copied to the server is removed after 15 seconds and provides enough time for SSH authentication.

 ## Installation and Usage

 This tool is intended to be used in conjunction with `ssh`.
-It requires that you've configured your awscli config (`~/.aws/{config,credentials}`) and you spend a small amount of time planning and updating your ssh config.
+It requires that you've configured your awscli config (`~/.aws/{config,credentials}`) properly and you spend a small amount of time planning and updating your ssh config.

 ### Listing and updating SSM instances